UMAP for Supervised Dimension Reduction and Metric Learning¶

 test set, for which we provided no label information, was embedded via

 As you can see we have replicated the layout of the training data, including much of the internal structure of the classes.
 For the most part assignment of new points follows the classes well.
-The greatest source of confusion in some t-shirts that ended up in mixed with the shirts, and some pullovers which are confused with the coats.
-Given the difficulty of the problemn this is a good result, particularly when compared with current state-of-the-art approaches such as siamese and triplet networks.
+The greatest source of confusion are some t-shirts that ended up mixed with the shirts, and some pullovers which are confused with the coats.
+Given the difficulty of the problem this is a good result, particularly when compared with current state-of-the-art approaches such as siamese and triplet networks.

 The Galaxy10SDSS dataset is a crowd sourced human labelled dataset of galaxy images, which have been separated in to ten classes.
 Umap can learn an embedding that partially separates the data.
 To keep runtime small, UMAP is applied to a subset of the data.